Thesis Statements & Important Quotes from "The Minister's Black Veil" by Nathaniel Hawthorne

-Below you will find three outstanding thesis statements for "The Minister's Black Veil" by Nathaniel Hawthorne that can be used as essay starters or paper topics.
+Below you will find three outstanding thesis statements for “The Minister's Black Veil” by Nathaniel Hawthorne that can be used as essay starters or paper topics.
 All five incorporate at least one of the themes found in the text and are broad enough so that it will be easy to find textual support, yet narrow enough to provide a focused clear thesis statement.
-These thesis statements offer a short summary of "The Minister's Black Veil" in terms of different elements that could be important in an essay.
+These thesis statements offer a short summary of “The Minister's Black Veil” in terms of different elements that could be important in an essay.
 You are, of course, free to add your own analysis and understanding of the plot or themes to them for your essay.
-Using the essay topics below in conjunction with the list of important quotes from "The Minister's Black Veil" by Nathaniel Hawthorne at the bottom of the page, you should have no trouble connecting with the text and writing an excellent essay.
+Using the essay topics below in conjunction with the list of important quotes from The Minister's Black Veil by Nathaniel hawthorne, you should have no trouble connecting with the text and writing an excellent essay.

 Thesis Statement / Essay Topic #1: The Concept of “Secret Sin” in “The Minister’s Black Veil